Building Pointerly in public

 Added analytics — Better late than never

-Pointerly launched with no-analytics (I know, I know).
-I assumed I could revise that later and also that full-privacy was a nice selling point.
-After a year, between the institutional purchase spikes, the email feedback, and the reviews, I had been piecing together user behaviour from fragments.
-Now I introduced TelemetryDeck, a privacy-respecting analytics tool, and started tracking tool activations and feature choices.
+Pointerly launched with no-analytics (Yeah, I know).
+I assumed I could revise that later and possibly leverage “full-privacy” as a selling point in the meantime.
+After a year, I got institutional purchase spikes, a few reviews, and even some emails from users showing adoption, but I had no idea how people were actually using the app.
+So, I introduced TelemetryDeck, a privacy-respecting analytics tool, and started tracking tool activations and feature choices.
 Privacy is still there — no personal data, no tracking — but now I can see how people use the app and make decisions based on real data.

 Second institutional purchase (and a shift)